 Pour the mixture through a sieve twice to remove any air bubbles.

-Remove the tart shells from the freezer and pour about 2 ½ Tbsp of egg custard into each tart, being careful not to overfill.
+Remove the tart shells from the freezer and pour about 2 ½ tablespoon of egg custard into each tart, being careful not to overfill.

 Bake in a preheated oven at 400F for the first 10-15 minutes, until the shell turns golden.

 When the custard begins to puff up, open the oven door a few inches and continue baking until set, another 10-15 minutes.

 How to remove all the bubbles from the custard?

 To ensure a smooth surface, strain the egg mixture through a sieve twice.

 This will help remove any excess air bubbles.

 How to know when the egg tart is done?